satyajeetkrjha/satyajeetkrjha/README.md

 <li>Object-Oriented Programming </li>
 <br></br>

 <p>Languages : C++ | Java | Python | Javascript </p>
 <p>Backend : Spring boot | Django Rest Framework | Nodejs </p>
 <p>Frontend : Reactjs | Nextjs </p>
 I also have a published app on google playstore, built in react native .

-<p>MOTTO :Inspired by my prof at Syracuse University ,I believe programming should be as fun as playing a video game .<p/>

 - 📫 How to reach me: satyajeetjha06@gmail.com or sjha04@gmail.com